zuoc/journal/entries/working-from-home.md

 in an office to be a struggle.

-However, there are some downsides to working from home that I've been considering latley.
+However, there are some downsides to working from home that I've been considering lately.
 Namely, the lack of social interaction throughout the workday.

 When I first started working remotely, I was quite worried about this, so